-Clinical Experience 3 Learning Expectations and Evaluation Criteria and Connections Requirements Present a professional disposition including : (i) appropriate attire; (ii) respect for the time commitment for the start and end of a field day; (iii) dedicated focus on the K-12 students and tasks immediately at hand, and (iv) proactive communication with the cooperating teacher.
+Present a professional disposition including: (i) appropriate attire; (ii) respect for the time commitment for the start and end of a field day; (iii) dedicated focus on the K-12 students and tasks immediately at hand, and (iv) proactive communication with the cooperating teacher.

+The following opportunities, if available within a setting, are expected of candidates in this placement:

+- Provide support in integrating technology; - Support small and larger group instruction; - Provide one-on-one and small group support where needed: - Support transitions in the classroom and around the building: - Support routine activities and the classroom environment - Build positive relationships with students; - Observe and participate in opportunities to evaluate secondary student work to better understand the connection between assessment and next steps in planning and instruction: - Plan and implement multiple lessons in content area instruction with cooperating teacher input. - When possible, attend professional development offerings.

 The evaluation form associated with Clinical Experience 3 is called the O & C Report (Observation and Conference Report).
 It is aligned with the national inTASC standards for developing and new teachers.
 The O&C is delivered to cooperating teachers and clinical supervisors via an email link during the clinical placement.

+Within the O&C, the following standards are closely aligned with the expectations for this placement:

+- 1. Learner Development

+- 2. Learner Differences

+- 3. Learning Environment

+- 4. Content Knowledge

+- 5. Application of Content

+- 6. Assessment

+- 7. Planning for Instruction

+- 8. Instructional Strategies

+- 9. Professional Learning

-The following opportunities, if available within a setting, are expected of candidates in this placement: Provide support in integrating technology; Support small and larger group instruction; Provide one-on-one and small group support where needed; Support transitions in the classroom and around the building; Support routine activities and the classroom environment Build positive relationships with students; Observe and participate in opportunities to evaluate secondary student work to better understand the connection between assessment and next steps in planning and instruction; Plan and implement multiple lessons in content area instruction with cooperating teacher input.
-When possible, attend professional development offerings.
-Within the O&amp;C, the following standards are closely aligned with the expectations for this placement: Learner Development Learner Differences Learning Environment Content Knowledge Application of Content Assessment Planning for Instruction Instructional Strategies Professional Learning Leadership and Collaboration (specifically collaboration with colleagues to support students with disabilities) Evaluation Requirements &amp; Expectations A teacher candidate receives an O&amp;C evaluation &amp; score from their cooperating teacher and clinical supervisor.
-Each standard in the O&amp;C is evaluated on a 4 point scale: Emergent (1); Novice (2); Proficient (3), and Advanced Proficient (4).
-Target evaluation scores for this clinical placement are as follows: Pass - 2.0 or higher Pass with Remediation - 1.41 - 1.99 Fail - 1.4 or below
+- 10. Leadership and Collaboration (specifically collaboration with colleagues to support students with disabilities)

+A teacher candidate receives an O&C evaluation & score from their cooperating teacher and clinical supervisor.
+Each standard in the O&C is evaluated on a 4 point scale: Emergent (1); Novice (2); Proficient (3), and Advanced Proficient (4).
+Target evaluation scores for this clinical placement are as follows:

+Pass - 2.0 or higher

+Content focus in corresponding University Courses: Candidates within this clinical experience are addressing the following major concepts in their courses.
+The goal is the opportunity to see the transition from theory and application to practice within real world classrooms.

-- · Content area definition and scope of learning standards in content area - Purposes for instructing in content area in grades 6-12 - Developing academic discourse for content area instruction - Specific strategies and methods for instruction in content area - · Connection of assessment to planning for student mastery - Supporting diverse learners in an inclusive environment
+- Content area definition and scope of learning standards in content area - Purposes for instructing in content area in grades 6-12 - Developing academic discourse for content area instruction - Specific strategies and methods for instruction in content area - Connection of assessment to planning for student mastery - Supporting diverse learners in an inclusive environment